h1dz/Pen-Testing/README.md

 -Usage:     `./ping.sh <ip>`

 ## NmapScan.sh
-Script for nmap/masscan that I regulary use to scan all ports as fast as possible.
+Script for nmap that I regulary use to scan all ports as fast as possible.
 Will first output a quick scan result then proceed to do a full scan.
--Usage:     `./PortScan.sh <ip>`
+-Usage:     `./NmapScan.sh <ip>`

 ## gobuster.sh
 Runs gobuster scans with different wordlists, will take a while to get through all of them.
 Just something you can run in the background.
 Change line 23 if your wordlists are in a different path than mine.